Plan Ahead for a Smooth Sale

 "In the 10 years to 2024 more than 1.4 million owners employing over 7.9 million people and contributing almost $500 billion in GDP will retire".
 PwC

-Make profit a priority
+Make Profit a Priority

 The exit strategies of business owners may vary but the aim of making a profitable exit should not.
 Nor should the desire for a comfortable retirement, particularly if much of your working life has been spent building up the business.